Fiction Reading List

 Roman Blood – by Steven Saylor.
 First in a series of mysteries set in Ancient Rome, chronicling real life events in Rome’s tumultuous period from Republic to Empire.
 Followed by: Arms of Nemesis, Catalina’s Riddle, The Venus Throw, A Murder on the Appian Way, Rubicon: A Novel of Ancient Rome, Last Seen in Massilia, A Mist of Prophecies, The Judgment of Caesar.
 Any and all can be read for the summer project. ***

 Three Kingdoms: Chinese Classics (Classic Novel in 4-Volumes) by Luo Guanzhong, Moss Roberts (Translator).
 Martial epic of a long drawn out battle in China.
+Alternately start with

 F-3 Fiction - Period 3 - 600 CE –1450 BOOKS FOR FIRST SEMESTER